 How to Enable or Disable Focused Inbox in Outlook?

 It’s just like turning a light on and off, Let’s fall in:

 - Select Exchange Account >> Click View Tab.

 - Select Show Focused Inbox to turn the feature ON or OFF

 - The Focused and Other tabs will appear at the top of your mailbox.
-Both the group contain email depending upon the methodology of Outlook, you can switch between tabs any time.
+The group contains email depending upon the methodology of Outlook, you can switch between tabs at any time.

-You can make this manually which is, later on, familiar with the methodology.
+You can make this manually which is, later, familiar with the methodology.

 - Select the Focused or Other tab, and then right-click the message you want to shift.

 - Select Move to Other if you want only the specific message to move or select Always Move to Other if you want all future messages from the sender to be delivered to the Other tab.

 - Select Move to Focused if you want only the selected message moved.
 Select Always Move to Focused if you want all future messages from the sender to be delivered to the Focused tab.